arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

   ![Edge Impulse Daemon](assets/cmd.png)

 - Enter your account username or e-mail address and your password.
-- Select the project you've created on the Arduino ML Tools, it will be listed.
+- Select the project you have created on the Arduino ML Tools, it will be listed.
 - Give your device a name and wait for it to connect to the platform.

 ![Nicla Vision correctly connected to ML Tools](assets/cmd-connected.png)